May 31, 2017

-Spider-Man found Counter-Earth was ruled by the High Evolutionary (Newman) and his Beastials; hybrids of animals and humans that he created that ruled the planet.
+Spider-Man found Counter-Earth was ruled by the High Evolutionary (Newman) and his Beastials; hybrids of animals and humans that he created.
 Apart from the average citizens were Evolutionary’s personal attack squad: The Knights of Wundagore (named for the mountain that served as their base in the comics).
 Jameson had fallen in league with human freedom fighters that were against the Evolutionary and his forces and refused to leave until they were free.
 Unwilling to return home without Jameson, Peter set himself up as a photographer for The Daily Byte under publisher Mr. Meugniot (originally named “Mineo” but changed to resemble the show’s producer, voiced by Garry Chalk), rented a room from single mother Dr. Naoko Yamada-Jones (Akiko Morison) and her son, Shane (Rhys Huber), and aided the freedom fighters as Spider-Man.
 Along the way, he encountered Counter-Earth versions of familiar Marvel characters, including heroic versions of the Green Goblin (Romano) and Vulture (Scott McNeil), an electric eel Beastial named Electro (Dale Wilson), a Kraven the Hunter-like mercenary called The Hunter (Paul Dobson), and X-51 (Wilson), one of the Evolutionary’s android law-enforcers that gained sentience and joined the rebels.

 |Spidey with Karen O'Malley.|

 Spider-Man Unlimited debuted on October 2, 1999.
 While not intended as a direct continuation of the prior show, Unlimited did attempt some connection to it; particularly by the inclusion of a snippet of Joe Perry’s theme when Spidey first appeared in the first episode.
-It also shared at least one cast member in Jennifer Hale who voiced Mary Jane in her only appearance as well as Lady Vermin, another animal-themed character who developed an infatuation with Spidey.
+It also shared at least one cast member in Jennifer Hale who voiced Mary Jane in her only appearance, as well as Lady Vermin, another animal-themed character who developed an infatuation with Spidey.
 It’s notable that this was the first animated series to feature the underarm webbing on Spidey’s regular costume often seen in the comics.

 The series was written by Meugniot and Reaves along with Steve Perry, Brynne Chandler Reaves, Diane Duane, Peter Morwood, Robert Gregory Browne and Mark Hoffmeier, as well as comicbook writer Roger Slifer and creative consultant Larry Brody.
 The show was animated by Koko Enterprises Co., Ltd. An attempt was made to give the show a more comic-like appearance with the use of dark shadows and picture-in-picture to simulate comic panels, not to mention comicbook-like captions.
 Spidey’s spider-sense was toned down from the previous series to be a sound with some accompanying flashes on the screen.
 The theme’s composers were Jeremy Sweet and Ian Nickus, who also composed the rest of the show with Shuki Levy, Haim Saban (under the alias Kussa Mahchi) and Ron Kenan.